icon

 • Longer prep time

 The duller the knife, the more difficult it is to get it nice and sharp again.
-If you’re not sure if it’s time to sharpen your Japanese knife, take a sheet of copy paper and try to cut it with your knife.
+If you’re unsure whether it’s time to sharpen your Japanese knife, try cutting a sheet of copy paper with it.
 Make sure to start at the heel of the knife and slice all the way to the tip.
 This checks the entire length of the blade.
 If the job isn’t quick and easy, it’s time for another sharpening.

 Man sharpening Japanese knives with whetstone

-It can take a few tries to make sure you position your hands and fingers properly when sharpening a quality Japanese knife, but it’s important to get it right so the job is done efficiently and the knife remains sharp for as long as possible.
+It can take a few tries to make sure you position your hands and fingers properly when sharpening a quality Japanese knife.
+However, it’s important to get it right so the job is done efficiently and the knife remains sharp for as long as possible.

-In order to remain comfortable while you sharpen your knife, keep your shoulders square to the whetstone, but make sure your body is nice and relaxed.
 Otherwise, you can suffer from muscle aches and pains by the time you’re done.
-You should use your hand holding the knife to push the blade along and lift the knife up afterward, placing it in the correct starting spot before continuing the process.
+Use your hand to hold the knife, pushing the blade along and then lifting it up afterward.
+Place the knife in the correct starting spot before continuing the process.

 Once the edge of the blade develops a small burr on the side opposite the side being sharpened, turn the blade over and sharpen the other side.
 When you’re sharpening Japanese knives, remember to keep the blade of the knife close to the edge of the whetstone at all times.
 Whenever people are sharpening a kitchen knife with a whetstone, this is a very important tip to remember.